MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Abstract

 \section{Abstract}

-In this paper we introduce a new scheduling algorithm \texttt{MARS} based on a cost-aware multi-scalable reinforcement learning approach, which serves as an intermediate layer between HPC resource manager and user application workflow, \texttt{MARS} ensembles the pre-generated models from users’ workflows and decides on most suitable strategy for optimization.
-A whole workflow application would be split into several optimized sub-tasks.
-Then based on a pre-defined resource management plan.
-A reward will be generated after executing a scheduled task.
-Lastly, \texttt{MARS} updates the Deep Neural Network (DNN) model for future use. \texttt{MARS} is designed to be able to optimize the existing models through reinforcement mechanism. \texttt{MARS} can adapt to the shortage of training samples and optimize the performance by itself, especially through combining the small tasks together or switching between pre-built scheduling strategy such as Backfilling, SJF, etc, then choosing the most suitable approach.
-We tested \texttt{MARS} using different real-world workflow traces. \texttt{MARS} can achieve between 5\%-60\% better performance while comparing to the other approaches.
+In this paper, we introduce \texttt{MARS}, a new scheduling system for HPC-cloud infrastructures based on a cost-aware, flexible reinforcement learning approach, which serves as an intermediate layer for next generation HPC-cloud resource manager. \texttt{MARS} ensembles the pre-trained models from heuristic workloads and decides on the most cost-effective strategy for optimization.
+A whole workflow application would be split into several optimizable dependent sub-tasks, then based on the pre-defined resource management plan, a reward will be generated after executing a scheduled task.
+Lastly, \texttt{MARS} updates the Deep Neural Network (DNN) model based on the reward. \texttt{MARS} is designed to optimize the existing models through reinforcement mechanisms. \texttt{MARS} adapts to the dynamics of workflow applications, selects the most cost-effective scheduling solution among pre-built scheduling strategies (backfilling, SJF, etc.) and self-learning deep neural network model at run-time.
+We evaluate \texttt{MARS} with different real-world workflow traces.
+MARS can achieve 5\%-60\% increased performance compared to the state-of-the-art approaches.